catapam/coffe-hub/README.md

 - **Dedicated Offers Section**
   A new section will showcase discounts and promotions, making the platform more engaging and encouraging repeat purchases.

+- **Caching system**
+  Create a caching setup to improve database queries execution as well as full page caching on static pages.

+- **SSL and domain**
+  Add custom domain and SSL for enhanced user experience and security.

 Each of these features aligns with Coffee Hub's vision of delivering a premium, user-centric e-commerce experience while driving future growth and innovation.

 ---